thenexthub/Codira/docs/ReferenceGuides/UnderscoredAttributes.md

 the memory of the annotated type:

 - A value has a **stable address** until it is either consumed or moved.
-  No value of any type in Swift can ever be moved while it is being borrowed or mutated, so for a `@_rawLayout` type, the address of `self` within a `borrowing` or `mutating` method cannot change within the function body, and the same is true more generally for the address of any `@_rawLayout` typed
+  No value of any type in Codira can ever be moved while it is being borrowed or mutated, so for a `@_rawLayout` type, the address of `self` within a `borrowing` or `mutating` method cannot change within the function body, and the same is true more generally for the address of any `@_rawLayout` typed